Updated: Sept. 2021

 As a chemist would say it’s the dose of a substance that makes it toxic, not the substance itself.
 Let’s give the analogy of drinking pure water; drinking enough to keep hydrated is good for health, but drinking too much water can be lethal.

 The problem is that we don’t know just how many potentially toxic chemicals we are exposed to in a day, let alone a lifetime.
 Nor do we know what the long-term effect is of the cocktail of toxins we come into contact with.
 A small single dose when we apply a body lotion or mascara is not going to do harm.
 But over many years?
 How can we know the cumulative effect of the barrage of toxins?

 Before we babble on about toxins, let’s talk about what they are too since natural skincare often claims to be removing them from our beauty routines.

 What is a toxin?

 A toxin is any molecule that’s in your body but shouldn’t be, and which can potentially cause harm.
 As I argued above, even the most benign substances in the wrong dose or amount can be toxic.
 There’s a great feature in the NYMag entitled ‘Should I be trying to rid my body of toxins‘ that goes into the background of our liberal use of the word ‘detox’ these days.
-Drinks, skin care, diets and fitness regimes are often labelled ‘detoxing’ but few of us realise what that means.
+Drinks, skincare, diets and fitness regimes are often labelled ‘detoxing’ but few of us know what that means.